SuadeLabs/fire/documentation/properties/status.md

 [calledup]: https://www.legislation.gov.uk/ukpga/2006/46/section/547?view=plain

 ### bankruptcy_remote
-This indicates that the reporting institution has determined that the security will not be available to an entity’s creditors in the event of the insolvency of that entity.
+This indicates that the reporting institution has determined that the security will not be available to an entity's creditors in the event of the insolvency of that entity.
 When used in combination with the purpose attributes indicates that collateral posted by the reporting institution to its counterparty as initial or variation margin, is held in a bankruptcy-remote manner, and is therefore segregated from the counterparty's assets, as defined in Articles 276(1)(g) and 300(1) CRR.